wp-plugins/embad/readme.txt

 = Features: =
 *   Simple integration, no messy configuration.
-*   Place and forget, Place an advert in one page  and embAD will fit it to your them in other pages.
+*   Place and forget, Place an advert in one page  and embAD will fit it to your theme in other pages on your site.
 *   Easy to use.
 *   No coding needed.